BlitzKraig/fvtt-CommunityLighting/README.md

 Inside each translateable light, add the properties you wish to translate.

-Supported properties are `name`, `description`, `intensityDescription` and `speedDescription`.
+Currently supported properties are `name`, `description`, `intensityDescription` and `speedDescription`.

-Note that if you add translations here, you don't need to add those properties in `lights.json`
+> If you add translations here, you don't need to add those same properties in your light object in `lights.json`, but having both shouldn't cause any problems.

 ``` JSON
 {